ICELANDER’S LOVE OF LICORICE

 Draumur (Dream) is a chocolate bar with two licorice straws in the middle.
 Appolo licorice is soft and comes in many shapes and sizes but mostly with marzipan.
 Djúpur is white snowballs filled with chocolate and licorice in the middle.
 Careful, they are dangerously addictive.
 Did we mention that we also love licorice with pepper?
 You can get Djúpur with pepper.
 It’s like entering a blackout.
 You only remember having a few when the bag is finished.
 Appolo also has marzipan-filled licorice with pepper.

 Last but not least, one of our favourite treats is Þristur (Three (like in cards)).
-It’s a fudge-kind of chocolate, with small pieces of licorice inside and then covered in hard chocolate.
+It’s fudge-like chocolate with small pieces of liquorice inside and then covered in hard chocolate.
 It was voted the all-time favourite among Icelanders.
 If you join our Reykjavik Food Lovers tour, you’ll get a taste of some of those licorice based sweets.
+If you only want to check out Icelandic sweets, we recommend the Icelandic Sweets tour.

 Not everything has licorice!

 Local sweets are such a big part of our eating habits.
-Icelanders living abroad get sent candy wherever they live by family members or friends to avoid getting too homesick.
+Icelanders living abroad get candy from family members or friends to avoid getting too homesick wherever they live.
 True story.

 You’re not entirely out of luck if you really don’t like licorice.
 Have a Hraun, a lava-shaped chocolate biscuit, chocolate-covered raisins (also come with pepper flavour), or möndlur, almond-shaped caramels.